leohsuofnthu/Pytorch-IterativeFCN/README.md

 | ------------- | ------------- |
 | 0.918         | 0.958         |

 P.S.
-None of refine technique for preprocessing and postprocessing are using in this repo.
+None of refine technique for preprocessing and postprocessing are used in this repo.

 ## Usage
 ### Setup the Environment